airbytehq/airbyte/README.md

 4. Make sure that you have the `airyte.pem` key in your ssh folder.
 5. From the root of this repo run `make disaster_recovery`.
 It will take some minutes to run all the commands.
 6. From the root of this repo run `make forward_ec2_port`.
 Now the Airbyte instance shoudl be accesible in `http://localhost:8000/`.
 7. Now it is time deploy the Sources, Destinations and Connections.
+For that we will use Octavia.
+    1. We need to store the passwords as secrets in the Octavia config file (~/.octavia)
+        a.
+From the root of this repo run `make store_passwords`.
+You need to have the AWS credentials for the Data Science prod Account to run this command.
+As it gets the passwords from AWS Secret Manager.
-From the root of this repo run `make octavia_apply`.
+    2. From the root of this repo run `make octavia_apply`.
 Once it is done, go to the Airbyte UI and enable all the connections.
+8. Remember to go to `data-airflow` repo and change the connection Ids in the data_replication_airbyte_qogita_db_public_to_snowflake_raw and data_replication_airbyte_revenue_db_public_to_snowflake_raw DAGs